satellite-image-deep-learning/techniques/README.md

 * [Find sports fields using Mask R-CNN and overlay on open-street-map](https://github.com/jremillard/images-to-osm)
 * [Houston_flooding](https://github.com/Lichtphyz/Houston_flooding) -> labeling each pixel as either flooded or not using data from Hurricane Harvey.
 Dataset consisted of pre and post flood images, and a ground truth floodwater mask was created using unsupervised clustering (with DBScan) of image pixels with human cluster verification/adjustment.
 * [dubai-satellite-imagery-segmentation](https://github.com/ayushdabra/dubai-satellite-imagery-segmentation) -> due to the small dataset, image augmentation was used
+* [nz_convnet](https://github.com/weiji14/nz_convnet) -> A U-net based ConvNet for New Zealand imagery to classify building outlines
+* [HED-UNet](https://github.com/khdlr/HED-UNet) -> a model for simultaneous semantic segmentation and edge detection, examples provided are glacier fronts and building footprints using the Inria Aerial Image Labeling dataset

 ### Instance segmentation
 For detection of very small objects this may a good approach, but can struggle seperating individual objects that are closely spaced.